-As a branch of the Anthroposophical Society in America, The Los Angeles Branch seeks to nurture the life of anthroposophy in the greater Los Angeles area.
-Our branch supports the individual path of self-development and community path of social health and renewal in the light of anthroposophy.
+As a part of the Anthroposophical Society in America, the Los Angeles Branch seeks to nurture the life of anthroposophy in the surrounding area.
+Our branch supports the individual path of self-development, together with the community path of social health and renewal in the light of anthroposophy.

 Anthroposophy is a discipline of research as well as a path of knowledge, service, personal growth, and social engagement.
 The word “anthroposophy” means “wisdom of the human being,” or, for us today, “awareness of one’s humanity.”
 It was introduced and developed by the philosopher, scientist, and Goethe scholar Rudolf Steiner as a “science of the spirit.”

 Anthroposophy takes its starting point from modern critical consciousness and our contemporary orientation towards technology and science.
 It is a kind of schooling which leads to concrete experience of the spiritual dimensions of the human being and the world.
 A path of inner development, Christ-centered at its esoteric core, its fruits are visible in art, social forms, and practical enterprises.
 Over time, about 10,000 institutions and initiatives have been founded that endeavor to apply anthroposophy.
 They include schools (often called Rudolf Steiner or Waldorf schools), congregations, curative education or social therapy homes and workshops, clinics, doctor’s practices, pharmaceutical companies, biodynamic farms, banks, art schools, stage groups, and other businesses.